 In particular, we support the Cinema Society.
 Founded in 1998 and presented by the Santa Barbara International Film Festival (SBIFF), Cinema Society (CS) gives the community the opportunity to celebrate the art of cinema throughout the year.
 Presenting an expansive schedule of screenings and special events, this program fosters an appreciation of independent and studio films, motion picture history and the marvelous diversity of world cinema.
 Many of the filmmakers and celebrity guests will be present to introduce films and participate in post-screening discussions.

 CALM (Child Abuse Listening Mediation)

-Kevin enjoyed serving for six years on the board of trustees for CALM as well as eight years on the CALM Endowment committee.
+Kevin enjoyed serving for seven years on the board of trustees for CALM as well as many more years on the CALM Endowment committee.